-Chair: Administrative Vice-President
+Chair: Governance Vice-President

 IECA Staff Liaison: IECA Executive Director

-Board Liaison: Administrative Vice-President
+Board Liaison: Governance Vice-President

 Serve as an unbiased committee whose charge is to assure that the highest ethical standards are practical by all associated with the erosion control industry.
 Establish criteria for ethical conduct.